 - 1 medium zucchini (thinly sliced)

 In a saucier or saucepan, heat 1 tablespoon extra virgin olive oil over medium heat.
-Add onions and saute, stirring occasionally with a wooden spoon, until onions are soft and translucent, about 5 minutes.
-Add garlic and cook, stirring constantly, for 30 seconds.
-Add tomatoes, tomato paste and Italian herbs and bring to a simmer, stirring occasionally.
-Continue to simmer over medium-low heat while you prepare the rest of the lasagna ingredients.
-Season to taste with salt and pepper.
+Add onions and saute, occasionally stirring with a wooden spoon, until onions are soft and translucent about 5 minutes.
+Add garlic and cook, continually stirring, for 30 seconds.
+Add tomatoes, tomato paste, and Italian herbs and bring to a simmer, stirring occasionally.
+Continue to simmer over medium-low heat while you prepare the rest of the lasagna ingredients — season to taste with salt and pepper.

 Preheat the oven to 350˚F. In a medium skillet, heat olive oil.
-Add mushrooms and saute over medium heat, stirring occasionally, until mushrooms are softened and brown, about 7 to 9 minutes.
+Add mushrooms and saute over medium heat, occasionally stirring, until mushrooms are softened and brown, about 7 to 9 minutes.
 Set aside.

 In a bowl, combine ricotta cheese, eggs, parmesan cheese, 1/2 teaspoon salt and a generous pinch of black pepper.
 Set aside.
 In a separate bowl, combine the spinach and broccoli.